How to get your kids to eat more veges

 ♥ Try them raw.
 Lots of kids will happily munch on raw veges but hate cooked!
 Obvs don’t do that with potato.

 ♥ Put them on a pizza.
 No explanation necessary, because…. pizza!!!
 Pizza scrolls are also a winner.
 I love these animal face pizzas by Annabel Karmel.

 ♥ Puree them.
 Smart mums know that pureed veges can hide in all sorts of unusual places.
-What about spinach in pancakes, sweet potato in brownies, greens in sorbet, avocado in chocolate mousse, anything and everything in pasta sauce and soup!
+What about spinach in pancakes, sweet potato in brownies, greens in sorbet, avocado in chocolate mousse, cauliflower in cheesecake, anything and everything in pasta sauce and soup!

 ♥ Get them involved.
 Helping prepare food gets kids taking ownership of what they eat.
 You can of course ham it up and tell them how amazing their yummy meal is.
 Little kids can wash lettuce and tear it into strips, older kids can chop!

 ♥ Eat your veges when you are pregnant!
 This pub med study shows that kids can get a taste for veges via the amniotic fluid.
 Fascinating!

 ♥ Start from the source by getting a vege garden happening or just grow some cherry tomatoes in pots.
 Not only is it a lot of fun, but again, taking ownership of food is important for kids.

 ♥ Get the kids to select some veges at the farmers’ markets or supermarket.
 We need five small carrots, can you find a crazy looking potato for your dinner – that sort of thing!